conradtchan/starfit/README.md

 - `dist`:  distance of lables from data points.
 - `fig`: figure object to use as canvas, otherwise as new figure is created.
 - `ax`: axis objects to use for drawing, otherwise axis and parent figure are created as needed.
+- `xlabel`: overwrite label for x-axis.
+- `ylabel`: overwrite label for y-axis.

 ## Full multi-star search